How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 "For whosoever calls on the name of the Lord shall be saved."
 (Romans 10:13)

 Do you believe that Jesus came to die for you?
 Do you believe that He was buried and in three days rose for you?
-If you d, then you can cry out to Him and tell him that you are willing to trust Him to lead you and that you will follow Him turning from your sin.
+If you do, then you can cry out to Him and tell him that you are willing to trust Him to lead you and that you will follow Him turning from your sin.
 Pray this:

 Dear Lord Jesus, I know I am a sinner and I have have lived my life my way.
 I ask You to forgive me of my sin and save me.
 I believe You came to earth clothed in human flesh to die for me.
-I believe the gospel that You were buried and You rose on the third day.
+I believe the gospel: That You were buried and You rose on the third day.
 I turn to You now to lead me in this life and I trust You with my eternity.
 I throw myself into Your arms, because You are the only way of salvation.
 Thank You for saving me.
 I pray this in Jesus holy name.
 Amen.

 Others in this series of independent articles: